Diagnosing Celiac Disease: A Long Battle

-Celiac Disease Is Often Misdiagnosed
+Celiac Disease Is often misdiagnosed.

-Although awareness of the disease in this country is increasing, at least one study reports that it can still take up to 11 years for some to be diagnosed.
+Although awareness of the disease in this country has increased exponentially, at least one study reports that it can still take up to 11 years for some to be diagnosed.
 This may be due to the fact that celiac disease can present with a wide range of subtle to serious symptoms – from migraines to seizures, from diarrhea to dementia.
 Also delaying diagnosis is the fact that many doctors still don’t think to suspect gluten sensitivity unless a patient has obvious gastro-intestinal complaints.
 Yet recent studies indicate only 30 percent of the people with gluten sensitivity have classic GI symptoms.

 Celiac disease can mimic symptoms of other disorders, like lupus, and is associated with autoimmune diseases like Type 1 diabetes, rheumatoid arthritis and Down’s syndrome (see table below).